Learnosity/learnosity-sdk-nodejs/REFERENCE.md

     form.append("action", dataAPIRequest.action);

-    // now make a POST request to the desired endpoint of Data API using axios, including the form data in the post request
+    /* Now make a POST request to the desired endpoint of Data API.
+    This example uses axios, and we include the form data in the POST request. */

-    // using 'await' save the successful response to a variable called dataAPIResponse const dataAPIResponse = await axios.post('https://data.learnosity.com/v2022.1.LTS/itembank/activities', form, {
+    // Using 'await' to save the successful response to a variable called dataAPIResponse const dataAPIResponse = await axios.post('https://data.learnosity.com/v2022.1.LTS/itembank/activities', form, {
     headers: form.getHeaders()
   })